 Pectoral thoracic cervical and axillary drainage

-Suboccipital nodes reflect drainage of the scalp in the head, and preauricular nodes reflect drainage the eyelids, conjunctiva temporal region, and pinna.
+Suboccipital nodes reflect drainage of the scalp in the head, and preauricular nodes reflect drainage of the eyelids, conjunctiva temporal region, and pinna.

 Postauricular nodes reflect drainage at the scalp in the external auditory meatus.